More results found.

 No results match your search term, but we're constantly adding new issuers to the BondLink platform.
 Looking to learn more?

-Learn about Projects for Port of Los Angeles Investor Relations, including Pier 400 Corridor Storage Tracks Expansion Project, Berths 302-305 – On-Dock Rail Expansion Project, and Avalon Promenade and Gateway Project.
+Learn about Projects for Port of Los Angeles Investor Relations, including Pier 400 Corridor Storage Tracks Expansion Project, Berths 302-305 – On-Dock Rail Expansion Project, and The Avalon Pedestrian Bridge.

-This project involves the construction of a pedestrian bridge along Avalon Boulevard that will provide pedestrian access to the future Wilmington Waterfront Promenade.
+The Avalon Pedestrian Bridge will be the first of the two phases.
+It will provide safe and direct pedestrian access over the Pacific Harbor Rail Line train tracks and realigned Water Street to the future Wilmington Waterfront Promenade.
 In February 2017, the Los Angeles Harbor Commission approved a three-year, $1.5 million contract with engineering firm T.Y.
-Lin International to design the 1,300-foot-long walkway.
-The final design concepts include an arch bridge, entry plaza with an entry gateway feature, landscaping, hardscaping, parking, and other improvements.
+Lin International to design the 1,300-foot-pedestrian bridge.
 The total project cost is $23.8 million with Measure M grant funding of $8.1 million from Metro.
-Construction is expected to start in late 2021.
+Construction is expected to start in the summer of 2022.